Accepting New Clients. Intake appointments in 1-2 weeks. Until I open an in person office, I provide telehealth appointments only.

 Key features:

-Targets PTSD: DBT PE specifically addresses post-traumatic stress disorder (PTSD) symptoms alongside other challenges.
+Targets PTSD: DBT PE specifically addresses emotions related to past traumatic events and post-traumatic stress disorder (PTSD) symptoms.

 Two-pronged approach: